Most subscription systems become hard to reason about the moment a customer changes something.

 It is the one customers can understand without contacting support.

-That is why Commet keeps the rules narrow:
+That is why Commet keeps the rules explicit:

 - fair proration when needed